 Brian Heller is a partner of the firm, Schwartz Perry & Heller, LLP.

-In 2017, the Appellate court affirmed a total award of $1.55 million following a 6-week jury trial that he first-chaired in a sexual harassment and retaliation case.
-In 2015, Mr. Heller secured his client’s right to bring a sexual harassment and retaliation claim in another appellate court victory.
-In 2013, Mr. Heller argued before the Court of Appeals for the Second Circuit in a landmark victory that reinforced the broad protections of the New York City Human Rights Law for victims of employment discrimination.
-Mr. Heller testified before the New York City Counsel on a proposed amendment to expand employee rights under the New York City Human Rights Law, which was ultimately successful.
+Brian has been responsible for numerous decisions and awards on behalf of Schwartz Perry & Heller.
+In 2019, Brian argued a case before the Second Circuit that led to a landmark case affirming the rights of victims of age discrimination.
+In 2017, an appellate court affirmed a total award of $1.55 million following a 6-week jury trial that he first-chaired in a sexual harassment and retaliation case.
+In 2015, Brian secured his client’s right to bring a sexual harassment and retaliation claim in another appellate court victory.
+In 2013, Brian argued before the Court of Appeals for the Second Circuit in a landmark victory that reinforced the broad protections of the New York City Human Rights Law for victims of employment discrimination.
+Brian has testified before the New York City Counsel on a proposed amendment to expand employee rights under the New York City Human Rights Law, which was ultimately successful.

-During law school, Mr. Heller served on the Fordham Urban Law Journal and as a mediator in the Bronx Small Claims Court.
+During law school, Brian served on the Fordham Urban Law Journal and as a mediator in the Bronx Small Claims Court.
 He is a Phi Beta Kappa graduate of Pennsylvania State University.

 “Most people feel they have no say in the workplace,” Brian says.
 “They feel that it’s best to stay silent and hope the boss leaves them alone.
 We help give people a voice to fight back.”